Tyla Hepi

+Playing career

-He previously played for Hull Kingston Rovers and Castleford Tigers (Heritage № 997) in the Super League, and on loan from Hull KR at the Gloucestershire All Golds in League 1.
+He previously played for Hull Kingston Rovers and Castleford Tigers in the Super League, and on loan from Hull KR at the Gloucestershire All Golds in League 1.
 Hepi has also played for Whitehaven and Toulouse Olympique in the Championship, and the Wyong Roos in the NSW Cup. and in the Auckland Rugby League competition for the Point Chevalier Pirates.